 Cylinder head and gasket

 The cylinder head is made of aluminum alloy.
-The cylinder head has intake and exhaust channels on opposite sides.
+The cylinder head has intake and exhaust channels on different sides.
 The spark plug is located in the center of each combustion chamber.
 The cylinder head contains double camshafts.

 Crankshaft

-The timing belt coordinates and synchronizes the rotation of the crankshaft and dual overhead crankshafts.
-The timing belt also drives the coolant pump.
-The timing belt and pulleys are toothed to prevent slippage between them.
+The drive belt of the gas distribution mechanism coordinates the rotation of the crankshaft and the double crankshafts of the upper arrangement and synchronizes them.
+The drive belt of the gas distribution mechanism also rotates the coolant pump.
+The timing belt of the gas distribution mechanism and the pulleys have teeth, so that no slippage is allowed between them.
 There are two idle pulleys.
-The automatic tensioner ensures that the timing belt is properly tensioned.
-The timing belt is made of durable reinforced rubber, similar to the rubber used for the flex belt.
-The timing belt does not require lubrication.
+The automatic tensioner ensures that the drive belt of the gas distribution mechanism is properly tensioned.
+The drive belt of the gas distribution mechanism is made of strong reinforced rubber, similar to the rubber used for the bending drive belt.
+The drive belt of the gas distribution mechanism does not require lubrication.

 Oil pump